THartmanOfTheRedwoods/Java-Lab-003/README.md

 Your answers to this exercise should be added using Markdown into the project's `README.md` file so that they get committed with the project's code..

 ---
+# Answers:
+1. Argument type 'int' does not match the type of the format specifier '%f'
+2. Argument type 'double' does not match the type of the format specifier '%d'
+3. Too few arguments for format string (found: 1, expected: 2)

 ## Part 2: Celsius to Fahrenheit Converter